NativeScript/docs-v7/docs/ui/theme.md

 ### SASS Imports

-To load **SCSS** with `@nativescript/thenme` the imports are as follows.
+To load **SCSS** with `@nativescript/theme`, the imports are as follows.

 ```CSS
 @import "~@nativescript/theme/core";
 @import "~@nativescript/theme/blue";
 ```

-The files are now located in the root of the Theme package as opposed to Theme v1, where they were in a special _scss_ folder.
+The files are now located in the root of the theme package as opposed to `nativescript-theme-core`, where they were in a particular _scss_ folder.

 ### Compatibility Imports

-If you prefer to use the old classes for styling(from `nativescript-theme-core`), you can import .compat core theme and skin in order to do so.
+If you prefer to use the old classes for styling(from `nativescript-theme-core`), you can import the .compat core theme and skin to do so.

 CSS compatibility imports
 ```CSS